krakrukra/PocketAdmin/extra/wiki/examples.md

 most of the example payloads expect a US keyboard layout and are intended
 for a particular operating system.
 I recommend to always read the readme.md
 file and also all of the in-script comments before using the examples.
-The database of layout files is available in **/extra/payloads/layoutTest/kblayout/**
+The database of layout files is available in [/extra/payloads/layoutTest/kblayout/](https://github.com/krakrukra/PocketAdmin/tree/master/extra/payloads/layoutTest/kblayout)

 Since the command language used by PocketAdmin is based on duckyscript,
 you can also quite easily reuse payloads that were originally designed
 for the [USB rubber ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads).
 Though, you could also take some inspiration
 from payloads which are not in duckyscript format to begin with, such
 as scripts for [arduino style](https://github.com/samratashok/Kautilya) badusb's; if necessary, you can convert
 them to duckyscript without too much effort.
-Though, same know-what-you-do
+The exact same know-what-you-do
 precautions apply here; if somebody made a payload back in 2012 for windows7
 does not necessarily mean that you can blindly copy-paste it and it will work.